KitwareMedical/SlicerVirtualReality/README.md

 - Touchpad forward: fly forward
 - Touchpad backwad: fly backward

-Notes:
+> [!NOTE]
-- Flying direction is specified by the orientation of the controller.
+> - Flying direction is specified by the orientation of the controller.
-- Speed is proportional to distance of the fingertip from the touchpad center.
+> - Speed is proportional to distance of the fingertip from the touchpad center.
-- Maximum speed is configurable in Virtual Reality module.
+> - Maximum speed is configurable in Virtual Reality module.

 ### Transform entire scene